 Undergraduate courses are taken to address an area of weakness in the student's prior preparation.
-Undergraduate courses (numbered less than or equal to 599) may be taken pass/fail or for credit.
-With the exception of 15-513, however, they do not count toward the 144 units of eligible study: The course and course grade will appear on the student's transcript, but the course grade will not factor as part of the student's QPA nor count towards the MCDS program.
+Undergraduate courses (numbered less than or equal to 599) may be taken pass/fail or for credit but do not count toward the 144 units of eligible study: The course and course grade will appear on the student's transcript, and the course grade will factor as part of the student's QPA.